What Size Tables Do You Need?

 Room size, shape and function determine the layout of tables in a room.
 For table spacing in public places always refer to local codes for restrictions and safety requirements.
 The drawings above and below offer some general, customary aisle allowances.
 For a comfortable and pleasant dining experience there can never be too much room.

 For banquet room and cafeteria lunchroom seating allow a minimum of 54" between round tables and 60" between rectangular tables for chair and 24" service space.
+Round tables tend to occupy more floor space.
 Main traffic aisles need to be larger.